slieb74/movie_project/README.md

 Beleow is a selection of different graphs displayed on our dashboard.

 #### Movies Released by Month
-* Distribution of when movies in our dataset were released.
+* Distribution of when movies in our dataset were released
 <img src="https://github.com/slieb74/movie_project/blob/master/images/Screen%20Shot%202018-10-08%20at%202.39.46%20PM.png" width='950' height='250'>

 #### Detailed Movie Info by Month
-* Can select any month and see which movies were released, and its associated features.
+* Can select any month and see which movies were released, and its associated features
 <img src="https://github.com/slieb74/movie_project/blob/master/images/Screen%20Shot%202018-10-08%20at%202.39.18%20PM.png" width='950' height='250'>

 #### Average Revenue by Season
-* Interesting to see that Summer movies had the highest average revenue despite containing the least common months for movie releases in our dataset.
+* Interesting to see that Summer movies had the highest average revenue despite containing the least common months for movie releases in our dataset
-* However, the Summer is a popular time for high budget action movies (Spider-Man, Star Wars) which likely influenced the data.
+* However, the Summer is a popular time for high budget action movies (Spider-Man, Star Wars) which likely influenced the data
 <p align="center">
   <img src="https://github.com/slieb74/movie_project/blob/master/images/Screen%20Shot%202018-10-08%20at%202.40.09%20PM.png" width='350' height='250'>
 </p>

 #### Budget vs. Revenue
-* Scatter plot that compares money spent vs. earned for each movie.
+* Scatter plot that compares money spent vs. earned for each movie
 * Can also select plots between budget & IMDb rating, revenue & IMDb rating, runtime & profit, and IMDB rating & profit
 <img src="https://github.com/slieb74/movie_project/blob/master/images/Screen%20Shot%202018-10-08%20at%202.41.20%20PM.png" width='850' height='300'>